 Much of my work as a playwright is butch-centric and survivor-centric.
-Queer theory, with its emphasis on trans identities, its enthusiastic embrace of prostitution as empowering, and its historic enabling of child sexual abuse, has been dismissive of the work of lesbian feminist writers like myself.
+Queer theory, with its emphasis on trans identities, its enthusiastic embrace of prostitution as empowering, pornography as recreational, and its historic enabling of child sexual abuse, has been dismissive of the work of lesbian feminist writers like myself.
 Many of my recent plays are focused on confronting queer theory, and specifically the post-modern philosophy that spawned it.
 Here are some examples:

 This one-act play is staged as a magic show.
 Yamashita, the female magician, promises us an evening of entertainment, where she will personally escort her audience “through the secret tunnels and nubiferous passageways of a post-colonialist, global economic maze, more hidden than King Solomon’s Tomb, more baffling than the riddle of the Sphinx, and more impenetrable than the Great Pyramid of Khufu.”